couchbaselabs/docs-ng/content/couchbase-manual-2.0/command-line-interface-for-administration.markdown

     --bucket-source=sessions --bucket-destination=sessions2
 ```

-IF you want more information about using `cbbackup` 2.0 tool to backup data onto
+If you want more information about using `cbbackup` 2.0 tool to backup data onto
 a 1.8.x cluster.
-See **Couldn't resolve xref tag:
+See [cbbackup
-couchbase-backup-1.8-with-2.0**.
+Tool](couchbase-manual-ready.html#couchbase-admin-cmdline-cbbackup).

-For more information on using `cbrestore`, see [Restoring using cbrestore
+For general information on using `cbbackup`, see [Restoring using cbrestore
 tool](couchbase-manual-ready.html#couchbase-backup-restore-cbrestore).

 <a id="couchbase-admin-cmdline-cbtransfer"></a>

 ## cbtransfer Tool

-You can use this tool to create a copy of data from a node which is completely
+You use this tool to transfer data and design documents between two clusters or
-down; then you can load the data into a live cluster.
-Unlike `cbbackup`, this
+from a file to a cluster.
+With this tool you can also create a copy of data from
-tool can create a copy of data from a node that no longer running.
-This tool is
+a node that no longer running.
+This tool is the underlying, generic data
-the underlying, generic data transfer tool that `cbbackup` and `cbrestore` are
+transfer tool that `cbbackup` and `cbrestore` are built upon.
+It is a
-built upon.
-It is a lightweight extract-transform-load (ETL) tool that can move
+lightweight extract-transform-load (ETL) tool that can move data from a source
-data from a source to a destination.
-The source and destination parameters are
+to a destination.
+The source and destination parameters are similar to URLs or
-similar to URLs or file paths.
+file paths.

 <a id="table-couchbase-admin-cmdline-cbtransfer-locs"></a>